-- whether Inergy Finance will be a co-issuer of the debt securities; - the guarantors of the debt securities, if any; - whether the debt securities are senior or subordinated debt securities; - the title of the debt securities; - the total principal amount of the debt securities; - the assets, if any, that are pledged as security for the payment of the debt securities; - whether we will issue the securities in individual certificates to each holder in registered form, or in the form of temporary or permanent global securities held by a depository on behalf of holders; - the prices at which we will issue the debt securities; - the portion of the principal amount that will be payable if the maturity of the debt securities is accelerated; - the currency or currency unit in which the debt securities will be payable, if not U.S. dollars; - any right we may have to defer payments of interest by extending the dates payments are due and whether interest on those deferred amounts will be payable as well; - the date or dates on which the principal of the debt securities will be payable; - the interest rate that the debt securities will bear and the interest payment dates for the debt securities; - any conversion or exchange provisions; - any optional redemption provisions; - any sinking fund or other provisions that would obligate us to repurchase or otherwise redeem the debt securities; - any changes to or additional events of default or covenants; and - any other terms of the debt securities.
+• whether the debt securities are senior or subordinated debt securities;

+- the title of the debt securities: - · the total principal amount of the debt securities; - the assets, if any, that are pledged as security for the payment of the debt securities; - whether we will issue the securities in individual certificates to each holder in registered form, or in the form of temporary or permanent global securities held by a depository on behalf of holders; - · the prices at which we will issue the debt securities; - · the portion of the principal amount that will be payable if the maturity of the debt securities is accelerated; - the currency or currency unit in which the debt securities will be payable, if not U.S. dollars; - any right we may have to defer payments of interest by extending the dates payments are due and whether interest on those deferred amounts will be payable as well; - the date or dates on which the principal of the debt securities will be payable; - the interest rate that the debt securities will bear and the interest payment dates for the debt securities; - · any conversion or exchange provisions; - · any optional redemption provisions; - · any sinking fund or other provisions that would obligate us to repurchase or otherwise redeem the debt securities; - · any changes to or additional events of default or covenants; and - · any other terms of the debt securities.